HackEUR24/Assignment-2-Fintech/README.md

 - Transaction signing for minting, retiring, and donating tokens
 - Gas fee payment using testnet POL tokens

->  A small testnet POL balance is required, which can be obtained from an [Amoy faucet](https://faucet.stakepool.dev.br/amoy).
+>  To run these scripts a small balance of amoy test POL is needed.
+These can be retrieved for free from a faucet such as [stakepool faucet](https://faucet.stakepool.dev.br/amoy).

 ---